 - That an efficient data collection is the basis of a fast and reliable reporting system

-- How you can check whether the data are complete, correct and up to date
+- How you can check whether the data is complete, correct and up to date

 Last, a checklist has familiarized you with the 10 most important questions on reporting – as a guideline for your next steps.